-A comprehensive physical education program is provided for boys and girls in every grade level.
-The goals for students are to acquire a wide variety of basic skills, practice teamwork, demonstrate good sportsmanship, and appreciate the benefits of physical activity.
+‘Iolani School provides a comprehensive physical education program for boys and girls in every grade level.
+The goals are for students to acquire a wide variety of basic skills, to practice teamwork, to demonstrate good sportsmanship, and to appreciate the benefits of physical activity.

 Students enjoy a multitude of facilities: the One Team Fieldhouse, the all-weather Eddie Hamada Track, the Father Bray Athletic Center, the Olympic-sized Dillingham Pool, a mat-covered room, two gymnasiums, a weight room, and grass fields for soccer, football and baseball.

 Physical Education instruction in kindergarten emphasizes fundamental movement patterns and personal space.
 Students develop locomotor skills through running, jumping, hopping, leaping, galloping, skipping, and sliding.
 Other activities emphasize object handling and eye-hand coordination.
 Children take part in non-competitive games, learn to listen and follow directions, and participate cooperatively with others.
 The goals for first and second graders are to develop and refine body movements and fundamental skills.
 Students learn to follow directions and to work with classmates in organized activities.
 Activities include throwing and catching, kicking, jumping rope, swimming, and rock wall.
 Grade 3 students participate in team-building activities such as rock wall, outdoor adventure and fitness stations.
 In grade 4, students are introduced to team sports: fundamental skills, rules, setup and strategies.
 They also participate in peer-led activities and challenges.
 Grades 5 and 6 begin the school year training for a biathlon.
 They learn different training techniques, mental skills and goal-setting.
 For the remainder of the year, they participate in team sports.

 Students in grades 4-6 may volunteer for an after-school intramural program that holds a variety of team sports throughout the year.